-Step 1: Send data from BlueConic to a Google Cloud Pub/Sub topic
+Step 1: Sending data from BlueConic to a Google Cloud Pub/Sub topic

 Start by setting up a BlueConic Google Cloud Pub/Sub firehose connection.
 This will send data to a specific Pub/Sub topic.
 See Google Cloud Pub/Sub connection for details.
 When you set up the connection, record the name of the topic you’re sending data to.
 The example outlined below uses a topic named "bctobq" in the project "pubsub-example-221115".

-Step 2: Set up a Google BigQuery table
+Step 2: Setting up a Google BigQuery table

 - Open the Google BigQuery window in the Google console.

 - You need a BigQuery project, so you can either select an existing project or create a new one.

 - Next, you need a dataset within this project; either select an existing dataset or create a new one.